Exact Terms

 Founders, builders, designers, students, operators, and anyone who knows the outcome they want but not the exact terms an expert would use.

-No. This static version runs locally on the page and does not store your search text by default.
-See the privacy notes for analytics posture.
+No. Your typed text is used on the page to find matching terms and is not saved by default.
+See the privacy notes for details.